mobinasri/secphase/README.md

 ### Workflows

 Each of the phasing and correction programs is wdlized separately.
-The phasing wdl file is named [`secphase.wdl`](https://dockstore.org/workflows/github.com/mobinasri/secphase/Secphase:v0.1?tab=info) and the correction wdl file is named [`correct_bam.wdl`](https://dockstore.org/my-workflows/github.com/mobinasri/secphase/CorrectBam).
+The phasing wdl file is named [`secphase.wdl`](https://dockstore.org/workflows/github.com/mobinasri/secphase/Secphase) and the correction wdl file is named [`correct_bam.wdl`](https://dockstore.org/my-workflows/github.com/mobinasri/secphase/CorrectBam).
 These links can be used for importing the workflows to Terra or running locally with cromwell.
 Some notes about the inputs to these workflows:
-- For `secphase.wdl` set `secphase.options` to `-q -c -t20 -d 1e-2 -e 0.1 -b20 -m10 -s20` for ONT-guppy4(and 5) data and change it to `-q -c -t10 -d 1e-4 -e 0.1 -b20 -m20 -s40` for HiFi data.
+- For `secphase.wdl` set `secphase.options` to `--ont` for ONT-guppy4(and 5) data and change it to `--hifi` for HiFi data.

 ### Acknowledgements